yobonez/chatsounds-anywhere/README.md

 Example: ```multiple variant chatsound#2:echo:flanger```
 ## Configuration

-At first run, a configuration file will be generated where you can edit the root path to your sound files and change name of the json list file.
+At first run, the configuration file will be generated where you can edit the root path to your sound files, change name of the json sound list file and audio input device.

 Contents of the config:
 ```